nixworks/public/news/2012/07/21/index.md

 ##### Pope Benedict XVI
 ### [Pope Benedict XVI's butler, Paolo Gabriele, is placed under house arrest while awaiting trial for allegedly leaking confidential papers revealing fraud and disputes within the Vatican. ](/news/2012/07/21/pope-benedict-xvi-s-butler-paolo-gabriele-is-placed-under-house-arrest-while-awaiting-trial-for-allegedly-leaking-confidential-papers-reve.md)
-_Context: house arrest, Holy See, Pope Benedict XVI_
+_Context: Pope Benedict XVI, house arrest, Holy See_

 ##### NGO
 ### [President of Russia Vladimir Putin signs the bill branding non-governmental organizations, which receive funding from abroad, as "foreign agents" into law, criticized by opponents as part of a campaign to suppress dissent. ](/news/2012/07/21/president-of-russia-vladimir-putin-signs-the-bill-branding-non-governmental-organizations-which-receive-funding-from-abroad-as-foreign-ag.md)